-Which composer made music history in 1973 when a cue from a film he’d scored, two years earlier, became the theme song for one of the longest running (47 years) TV series’, still in production, today?
+Perry made music history in 1973 when a cue from a film he’d scored, two years earlier, became the theme song for one of the longest running (50 years) TV series’, still in production, today

-Which composer had the same song sampled by a multi-platinum-selling artist for the title song of her album, released three times: on the first release of the album, produced by Jimmy Jam and Terry Lewis, on the second re-packaged release, remixed by Puff Daddy, and on a collection album, the following year, remixed by Thunderpuss
+The same song was sampled by a multi-platinum-selling artist for the title song of her album, which was released three times: on the first release of the album, produced by Jimmy Jam and Terry Lewis, on the second re-packaged release, remixed by Puff Daddy, and on a collection album, the following year, remixed by Thunderpuss

-Which composer wrote, arranged and conducted on an album, in 1972, a track from which has now been credited with the birth of Hip-Hop and was the subject of a 2012 documentary?
+He wrote, arranged and conducted on an album, in 1972, for which he hired many of the Wrecking Crew musicians, a track from which is now being credited with the birth of Hip-Hop and was the subject 2012 documentary, "SampleThis!"

 One of his compositions from that same album was featured in the Sony Pictures 2017 hit movie, “Baby Driver”